Sir James Long, 2nd Baronet: James Long Esquire, his only son

 James appears to have continued his errant ways, when a further incident occurred in 1683.
 Certain affidavits were taken in connection with a Chancery suit, Keightley v.
 Long.
 The plaintiff, Mary Keightley, was trying to recover a debt from Mr. James Long, and in consequence of the suit the Court sanctioned the sequestration of his estates.
 Three men, armed with a commission from the Court, were sent to Athelhampton, and their request for information about Long from the villagers met with an eager response.
 They were told that Long was certainly at Athelhampton House and they must be wary, for he kept a sharp look-out for his creditors.
 Two cases of pistols and several swords were laid out ready for use near the door of the house, and only the previous evening he had been heard firing his pistols towards the entrance gate.
 It was well known, too, they alleged, that bullets were being made in the house.
 Whether this was true, or the villagers merely amusing themselves, can only be surmised.

 However, despite initially being threatened with retaliation by four of Long's servants if they proceeded, the commissioners went to the house and demanded admittance.
 Long's wife Susanna called down to them from a window that her husband was abroad and that they would enter "at their peril".
 Susanna's brother later asserted that his sister was "soe affrighted" by the deportment of the men that she languished, and in a short time died.

 James Long married again and the name of his second wife was Mary Keightley.
 They had one daughter.
 James's sister Anna wrote approvingly to their mother that Mary had "brought my brother of his drinking in a great measure and to love home".
-He died intestate in 1689 and is interred at Piddletown, Dorset.
+He died intestate in 1689/90, probably in debtor's prison, London, and is interred at Piddletown, Dorset.